SuessLabs/VsLinuxDebug/readme.md

 * Build and upload to remote devices
 * Remote debugging
+  * _NOTE: This is still in the experimental stages.
+Please use VS' Attatch to Process if you have issues_
 * VS Linux Debugger will automatically detect and install `vsdbg` for you!

 ### Getting Started